Why be bland? These eco jewelry pieces make a bit statement!

 By Diane Small

-These eco jewellery pieces make a strong statement about the wearer, which is why we think you’ll instinctively love some and hate others.
-Which is your favourite?
+But we selected these pieces of eco jewelry because we felt they do make a strong statement about the wearer – which is why we think you’ll instinctively love some and hate others.

 What it says about the wearer: I believe there’s nothing more beautiful than nature itself and would like to preserve a little piece of it forever; it’s also the perfect token for a girl of Irish heritage who wants to take a piece of her homeland with her wherever she may wander.

-Each ethically sourced, fair trade gem is chosen for its fine colour and quality and the gold is recycled, but the real show-stopper is the cameo itself.
-Based on a photo, the jeweller can create a cameo custom-carved from Brazilian agate to recreate the eye of a loved one.
+Each ethically sourced, Fairtrade gem is chosen for its fine color and quality and the gold is recycled, but the real show-stopper is the cameo itself.
+Based on a photo, the jeweler can create a cameo custom-carved from Brazilian agate to recreate the eye of a loved one.
 The stones are fair trade and the gold is recycled.

 What it says about the wearer: I have a good eye for fine craftsmanship and quality fine jewellery.
 I also believe the power of this piece can protect me from harm.
 And the ethical qualities of the gold and stones add to the good karma of the pendant.